John Masterton (1878-1933)

 HM Inspector of Mines

-John Masterton was a mining engineer, and became HM Divisional Inspector of Mines.
+John Masterton was a mining engineer, and became HM Divisional Inspector of Mines for Scotland.
 He attended and investigated some of the mining disasters and accidents in a period when this was a high risk occupation.
 For example, he is featured in reports of disasters and accidents in Mary, Lochore 1908; Prestongrange 1910; East Plean 1922; Redding 1923; Auchinraith 1930; Bowhill 1931; and Auchengeich 1931.
 Tragically, one of the victims of a mining accident was his younger brother, William Fernie Masterton, who was killed in 1907 at the age of 17 in Bankton Colliery, Tranent.
 John had just been made the Government's Inspector of Mines some six months before that.

 John named his eldest son William Fernie Masterton, who also studied mining engineering, graduating with first class honours from Edinburgh University in June 1933.
 In a strange symmetry, John died suddenly 3 months later at the age of 55.